justingreerbbi/user-waller-credit-system/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.3 =
+* Tested with latest version of WC and WP.
+* Fixed undefined error if debug was set to true in wp-config.php
-* Initial Release
+* Typo Updates
+* Changed occurrences of plugin to User Wallet instead of Virtual Wallet

+= 1.2 =
+* Fixed issue where all orders go into "Complete" status, even if the product was not a currency package or virtual wallet was used as a payment method.

 = 1.1 =
 * Fixed infinite credit bug reported by dvolkering
 * Updated version and confirmed working on 4.1

-= 1.2 =
-* Fixed issue where all orders go into "Complete" status, even if the product was not a currency package or virtual wallet was used as a payment method.

-= 1.3 =
+= 1.0 =
-* Tested with latest version of WC and WP.
-* Fixed undefined error if debug was set to true in wp-config.php
+* Initial Release